 The award, presented by Furman University’s Riley Institute and South Carolina Future Minds, celebrates promising education initiatives for improving the lives of students across South Carolina.

-“The biggest thing I have learned these past three years is that the mission of this program is so beneficial to everyone involved,” said Kerry McKenzie, the program’s creator and special projects coordinator for GHS’ Bradshaw Institute for Community Child Health & Advocacy.
+“The biggest thing I have learned these past three years is that the mission of this program is so beneficial to everyone involved,” said Kerry McKenzie, the program’s creator and special projects coordinator for Prisma Health’ Bradshaw Institute for Community Child Health & Advocacy.

 There are more than 450 families involved in Farm To Belly, which runs for seven months during the school year at four Head Start Centers – North Franklin Head Start, Easley Bridge Head Start, Watkins Road Head Start and Parker Head Start.
 Head Start is a school-readiness program administered in Greenville by Sunbelt Human Advancement Resources (SHARE).